Julie Crochetière

 Julie Crochetière (born July 10, 1980) is a Canadian singer, songwriter, and pianist.

 Career

-Crochetière began playing piano at the age of six and continued her studies for another eight years.
+Julie Crochetière began playing piano at the age of six and continued her studies for another eight years.
 When she was thirteen she wrote her first song.
 In high school she began developing her singing voice, then studied music for two years at Collège Lionel-Groulx.